data-8/su23/_announcements/general.md

 ---
-title: Week 6 Announcements
+title: Week 7 Announcements
-week: 1
+week: 7
-date: 2023-7-27
+date: 2023-8-3
 ---

-- Homework 9 will be due on Friday 7/28
+- Homework 11 will be due on Friday 8/4
-- Homework 10 will be released later this week and is due on Tuesday 8/1
-- Office Hours Schedule has changed.
-View the schedule [here](https://www.data8.org/su23/officehours/)
+- Project 2 Checkpoint is due Monday 8/7
 - Kind reminder to keep discussions civil and respectful to both staff members and other students.

 {: .fs-5 }